nikita-moor/dictionaries/_dictionaries/Popma1865.md

 Dictionary of **Latin** synonyms ("osculum" vs "suavium"), homonyms ("arundo" vs "hirundo") or paronymous words ("cedere" vs "accedere") with explanations in **Latin**.
 Sometimes, authors give analogies from Greek and Italian languages (first introduced in the 1852 edition).

-Grammatical treatise "De usu antiquae locutionis" is an independent Popma's book, but in XVII-XVIII centuries was published together with "De differentiis verborum".
+Grammatical treatise "De usu antiquae locutionis" is an independent Popma's book, but in XVII-XVIII centuries it was often published together with "De differentiis verborum".
 It is not included into our edition.

 ## Download

-Work in progress release: [v0.12 (August 10, 2020)][2].
+Work in progress release: [v0.13 (August 22, 2020)][2].
 Format Slob is recommended for GoldenDict, read [documentation][3] about other dictionary shells.

 Source files see in [github repository][1].